This Cowboy Bean Pasta Recipe Is:

 - Cook the pasta according to package instructions.
 Drain and set aside.

-- After the beans has cooked for 30 minutes and the veggies have softened, stir in the barbecue sauce and the pasta.
+- After the beans have cooked and the veggies have softened, stir in the barbecue sauce and the pasta.
 Taste and adjust seasoning to taste.

-- When ready to serve, top with jalapenos and dairy free cheddar if desired and enjoy!
+- When ready to serve, top with jalapenos, fresh herbs, and cheddar or sour cream if desired and enjoy!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
 Thank you for supporting the brands that support The Herbeevore and our beehives!